mmokhathi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # 8-24_hours.c prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59
 # 9-times_table.c prints 9 times table starting with 0
 # 10-add.c adds 2 integers an returns result
+# 11-print_to_98.c prints all natural numbers from n to 98